deployo/deployo.github.io/content/blog/dokku-on-linode.md

        http://198.58.123.61:59826
 {{< /highlight >}}

-Open that addres in you browser and you should see your app deployed.
+Open that address in you browser and you should see your app deployed.

 {{< figure src="/img/blog/dokku-on-linode/Selection_734_small.png" caption="Dokku demo app" alt="Dokku demo app" >}}